snxethan/PRO100-DUNGEON_TBRPG/README.md

 3. **Check Dependencies**:
    - Unity should automatically import required packages
-   - Verify that DOTween plugin is properly imported in `Assets/Plugins/Demigiant/DOTween`
+   - Verify that the DOTween plugin is properly imported in `Assets/Plugins/Demigiant/DOTween`

 4. **Run the Game**:
    - Open any scene from `Assets/Scenes/` (start with `Courtyard.unity` for the main experience)